sadiralewis/sadiralewis.github.io/research.md

 ## Negation in Kaqchikel

-My primary research project centers around the syntax, specifically focus structure, cleft structures, and relative clauses, in Kaqchikel.
-I am currently looking at the syntax of negation in this language and using it as a window to understand other parts of the syntax: namely focus movement and head movement, and copular syntax.
+My primary research project centers around the syntax of focus structure, cleft structures, and relative clauses in Kaqchikel.
+I am currently looking at the syntax of negation in this language and using it as a window to understand other parts of the syntax, namely focus movement, head movement, and copular syntax.

 ## Q in the A Domain

 I have a current project joint with [Aron Hirsh], that looks at the behavior of Q in the A domain as opposed to the A-bar domain.
-We look at selection, Case, and A-movement to understand at what point the Q element is integrated into a structure in the derivation.
-We question whether Q can originate in an A position at all.
+We look at selection, Case, and A-movement to understand at what point in the derivation the Q element is integrated into the structure.
+We question whether Q can originate in an A-position at all.

 ## Superiority Effects in Turkish Multiple *wh*